DeathStroke19891/CP_Notes/Linked_List_Notes.md

 **For this notes we are using a Singly Circular Linked List**

+- We always get a reference to the head node.

 **We are assuming the following class for the Node**

 ```cpp